RhetTbull/osxphotos/README.md

                                   work with iTerm2 (use with Terminal.app).
                                   This is faster and more reliable than the default AppleScript interface.
-  --report REPORTNAME.CSV         Write a CSV formatted report of all files
+  --report <path to export report>
-                                  that were exported.
+                                  Write a CSV formatted report of all files that were exported.
   --cleanup                       Cleanup export directory by deleting any
                                   files which were not included in this export